marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 ```

 The CRC is being removed by subtracting the trailing 4 bytes from the total
 lenght of the frame.
-Removing the *-4* easily does the trick as it can be seen
+Removing the *-4* easily does the trick as shown by the
-in the following trace (payload in now coming from /dev/zero):
+following trace (payload in now coming from /dev/zero):

 ```
 10:13:53.697511 aa:bb:cc:dd:ee:ff (oui Unknown) > 22:f7:cb:32:eb:5c (oui Unknown), ethertype Unknown (0x1213), length 64: